-2: Baines 2016 (CNBSS 1 & 2) 3: Swedish Two County (Kopparberg) (Yen 2012) Mammography +/- CBE vs. Usual Care Quality assessment No of patients Effect Quality Mammography +/-Usual Care/No Relative No of Study Other Absolute Risk of bias Imprecision Inconsistency Indirectness studies design considerations CBE Screening (95% CI) (95% CI) Invasive + In situ 3 1-3 randomised very serious very serious b not serious ° serious d Results were reported differently between studies.
-One study none e $\oplus OOO$ trials reported no overdiagnosis [RR 1.00 (0.92-1.08)].
+2: Baines 2016 (CNBSS 1 & 2)\ 3: Swedish Two County (Kopparberg) (Yen 2012) Mammography +/- CBE vs. Usual Care Quality assessment No of patients Effect Quality Relative Other Mammography +/-Usual Care/No Absolute No of Study Risk of bias Inconsistency Indirectness Imprecision studies design considerations CBE Screening (95% CI) (95% CI) Invasive + In situ 3 1-3 randomised very serious very serious b not serious ° serious d none e Results were reported differently between studies.
+One study $\oplus OOO$ trials reported no overdiagnosis [RR 1.00 (0.92-1.08)].
 Another study VERY LOW reported 55% and 16% of overdiagnosis for 40-49, and 50-59, Range of respectively.
-The remaining study reported that there was a follow-10% of incidence in the control group 9. up: 20 to 29 vears Invasive only 3 1-3 randomised Results were reported differently between studies.
-One study $\oplus OOO$ very serious very serious b not serious ° serious d none e trials reported no overdiagnosis [RR 0.99 (0.92-1.07)].
-Another VERY LOW Range reported 48% and 5% overdiagnosis for 40-49, and 50-59. respectively.
-The remaining study reported 7% overdiagnosis 9. of followup: 20 to 29 years In situ only 2 1,3 randomised very serious very serious b not serious ° Results were reported differently between studies.
-One study $\oplus \bigcirc \bigcirc \bigcirc$ serious d none e trials noted that there was overdiagnosis in the screening arm VERY LOW (although not statistically significant) [RR 1.17 (0.88-1.55)].
-The Range remaining study reported 3% overdiagnosis 9. of followup: 20 to 29 vears a.
+The remaining study reported that there was a follow-10% of incidence in the control group 9. up: 20 to 29 vears Invasive only 3 1-3 Results were reported differently between studies.
+One study randomised very serious very serious b not serious ° serious d none e $\Theta O O O$ trials reported no overdiagnosis [RR 0.99 (0.92-1.07)].
+Another VERY LOW Range reported 48% and 5% overdiagnosis for 40-49, and 50-59, respectively.
+The remaining study reported 7% overdiagnosis g. of followup: 20 to 29 vears In situ only 2 1,3 randomised very serious very serious b not serious ° serious d none e Results were reported differently between studies.
+One study $\oplus OOO$ trials noted that there was overdiagnosis in the screening arm VFRYIOW Range (although not statistically significant) [RR 1.17 (0.88-1.55)].
+The remaining study reported 3% overdiagnosis 9. of followup: 20 to 29 vears a.
 Randomisation and allocation concealment were either not reported or there were serious deficiencies in these areas.
-Baseline imbalances apparent in two studies.
+Baseline imbalances apparent in two studies. b.
+Reporting of estimates varied between studies.
+One cannot be confident that the same methodological approach was used.